cowboysmall-scratch/boxever-coding-challenge/README.md

 ## The Code

-I adhered faithfully to the classic implementation of Dijkstra's Algorithm - the priority queue variation - pseudocode can be found at [here](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm#Using_a_priority_queue).
+I adhered faithfully to the classic implementation of Dijkstra's Algorithm - the priority queue variation - pseudocode can be found [here](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm#Using_a_priority_queue).
-I tried to make my implementation as generic as possible to facilitate flexibility - it should be relatively easy to use the graph implementation with any object that fulfills the basic equals / hash code contract, and also provides a sensible to string implementation.
+I tried to make my implementation as generic as possible to facilitate flexibility - it should be relatively easy to use the graph implementation with any object that fulfills the basic `equals` / `hashCode` contract, and also provides a sensible `toString` implementation.

-I used a max value that was less than the integer max value to prevent overflow - which would / could have resulted in negative calculations, and negative edge weights, rendering the algorithm broken.
+I used a max value that was less than the integer max value to prevent overflow - which would / could have resulted in negative duration calculations, and thus negative edge weights, which would have broken the algorithm.

-You will need to clone the project:
+In order to run the application You will first need to clone the project:

 ```shell